A women possibly working from home engrossed in her thoughts.

 Larger Down Payment

 Although not specifically listed as a compensating factor by the FHA, having a larger down payment makes you less of a risk for a lender.
-This is because your monthly payment is relatively lower than someone who makes less of a down payment.
+This is because your monthly payment is relatively lower than someone who makes a smaller down payment.

 You also are often considered less likely to default because you’ve made a large upfront investment.
-You’ll keep up with the payment because you don’t want to lose what’s been put in already.
+That indicates you’ll keep up with the payment because you don’t want to lose what’s been put in already.

 Good Credit History

-This is not specifically listed as a compensating factor, but if you have a higher credit score, lenders and the FHA will often allow you to qualify with a higher DTI ratio, especially if approved through the automated underwriting system that the FHA has.
+Also not specifically listed as a compensating factor, a higher credit score can help your chances of getting approved for a mortgage.
+Lenders and the FHA will often allow you to qualify with a higher DTI ratio with a higher credit score, especially if approved through the automated underwriting system that the FHA has.

 In addition to your down payment, your credit score is a key thing that influences your interest rate.
 In general, the higher your score, the better.

-The reasoning for this is that a good credit history shows the lender that you’re more likely to make your monthly mortgage payments.
+A good credit history shows the lender that you’re more likely to make your monthly mortgage payments.
 In addition to the score itself, they’ll look at what’s shown on your credit report.
-If it’s clear of things like late payments and collections, all the better.
+If it’s clear of red flags like late payments and collections, all the better.

 The Bottom Line

-If you’re on the edge of qualifying or not for an FHA loan, compensating factors can help you get approved.
-You might be particularly benefited by them if you have a lower credit score or need to qualify with slightly higher debt.
+If you’re on the edge of qualifying for an FHA loan, compensating factors can help you get approved.
+They might particularly benefit you if you have a lower credit score or need to qualify with slightly higher debt.

 Kevin Graham